Gandhi Godse – Ek Yudh: Plot

-Godse holds Gandhi responsible for the partition and misery of Hindus.
+The film depicts that Godse holds Gandhi responsible for the partition of India and misery of Hindus.
 He shoots Gandhi on 30 January 1948 but Gandhi is miraculously saved and pardons Godse.
 After breaking his ties with the Congress, Gandhi begins his Gram Swaraj Movement to inspire villages towards self-reliance.
-Meanwhile, the system highlights Godse's writing and manipulates public sentiment against Gandhi whose interference has created ruckus within the government.
+Meanwhile, the system highlights Godse's writing and manipulates public sentiment against Gandhi whose interference has created a ruckus within the government.
 This leads to Gandhi's arrest which he insists on serving with Godse.
 They have multiple debates and arguments, even confrontations in prison.
-Will this war of ideologies resolve their differences?
+Soon Gandhi and Godse start to understand each other.
+Gradually Gandhi brings a change over Godse.
+During a marriage officiated by Gandhi, another attacker tries to shoot and kill him; Godse saves his life and soon together they are released from jail.